society-for-the-blind/slate2-proposal/slate2_proposal.md

 #### 2.3.3.2 Free software licenses

-Free software tend to be licensed under [copyleft](#glossary) licenses[^footnote-copyleft] that basically allow the creation of derivative works but require them to use the same license as the original work.[@https://opensource.org/faq#copyleft] For software, the added stipulation is that the original/derivative program's source code also has to be made available to recipients to prevent the creation of proprietary products.[@https://www.gnu.org/copyleft/copyleft.html] See [Glossary](#glossary) for the formal defintion.
+Free software tend to be licensed under [copyleft](#glossary) licenses[^footnote-copyleft] that basically allow the creation of derivative works but require them to use the same license as the original work.[@https://opensource.org/faq#copyleft] For software, the added stipulation is that the original/derivative program's source code also has to be made available to recipients to prevent the creation of proprietary products[@https://www.gnu.org/copyleft/copyleft.html].

 [^footnote-copyleft]: Also referred to as *reciprocal* or *protective* licenses.